 About us

 The Miami Beach Orchid society was founded in November 2022.
-We currently meet at the Scott Rakow Youth Center on the fourth Wednesday of most months for educational, social, and often hands-on fun.
+We currently meet at The Bass Museum (2100 Collins Ave) on the third Thursday of most months for educational, social, and often hands-on fun.
 You can email us at miamibeachorchidsociety@gmail.com with questions or for more information.

 Orchids whisper secrets of the wild, blooming where only the brave dare to grow.